 Standing beneath the famous Roosevelt Arch entrance to Yellowstone, our first national park, one can gaze out across meadows filled with herds of bison, pronghorn antelope and bighorn sheep.
-In one direction looms the soaring snowcapped Electric Peak.
-To the other, the Yellowstone River meanders along the park’s border beneath quiet hillsides.
+In one direction looms the soaring, snowcapped Electric Peak.
+In the other, the Yellowstone River meanders along the park’s border beneath quiet hillsides.

 “This incredible victory for our first national park reminds us all that Yellowstone is more precious and valuable than gold.” - NPCA President and CEO Theresa PiernoSee more ›

 But recently, this idyllic view was threatened by industrial-scale gold mines with heavy equipment and mining trucks lumbering down dirt roads.
 It’s hard to picture, but these large-scale projects were being considered at Yellowstone’s doorstep.

 Fortunately, in October 2018, Interior Secretary Ryan Zinke signed a 20-year mineral withdrawal that will protect 30,000 acres north of Yellowstone from new mining claims.

 Yellowstone is worth far more than gold.
 These industrial-scale operations on the border of the park would have had disastrous consequences for the environment, the local businesses that depend on the area’s strong tourist economy, and the park experience that draws visitors from around the globe.

 NPCA partnered with the Yellowstone Gateway Business Coalition and the local community to oppose these two proposed mines.